Internet Research Ethics

 This use of encryption in the last statement may be necessary in research including sensitive data, such as medical, sexual, health, financial, and so on.
 Barratt and Lenton (2010), in their research on illicit drug use and online forum behaviors, also provide guidance about use of secure transmission and encryption as part of the consent process.

-There is general agreement in the U.S. that individual consent is not necessary for researchers to use publicly available data sets, under 45 C.F.R. § 46; recommendations were made by The National Human Subjects Protection Advisory Committee (NHRPAC) in 2002 regarding publicly available data sets (see Other Internet Resources).
+There is general agreement in the U.S. that individual consent is not necessary for researchers to use publicly available data, such as public Twitter feeds.
+Recommendations were made by The National Human Subjects Protection Advisory Committee (NHRPAC) in 2002 regarding publicly available data sets (see OIR).
 Data use or data restriction agreements are commonly used and set the parameters of use for researchers.

-The U.K. Data Archive (2012) provides guidance on consent and data sharing:
+The U.K. Data Archive (2011 [OIR]) provides guidance on consent and data sharing:

 Data sharing made public headlines in 2016 when a Danish researcher released a data set comprised of scraped data from nearly 70,000 users of the OkCupid online dating site.
 The data set was highly reidentifiable and included potentially sensitive information, including usernames, age, gender, geographic location, what kind of relationship (or sex) they’re interested in, personality traits, and answers to thousands of profiling questions used by the site.
 The researcher claimed the data were public and thus, such sharing and use was unproblematic.
 Zimmer (2016) was among many privacy and ethics scholars who critiqued this stance.

 The Danish researchers did not seek any form of consent or debriefing on the collection and use of the data, nor did they have any ethics oversight.
-Many researchers and ethics boards are, however, starting to mitigate many of these ethical concerns by including blanket statements in their consent processes, indicating such precautions for research participants.
+Many researchers and ethics boards are, however, attempting to mitigate some of these ethical concerns by including blanket statements in their consent processes, indicating such precautions for research participants.
 For example,

 A more specific example comes from the Canadian context when researchers propose to use specific online survey tools hosted in the United States; REBs commonly recommend the following type language for use in informed consent documents: